fbpx Skip to Content

 One method, air layering, is a lot different than the methods for other plants.
 It gives you a break from the same old routine.

-But if you don’t want to switch up methods, you can still go with the comfortable stem cutting method.
+But if you don’t want to switch up methods, you can still use the comfortable stem-cutting method.

-You should always propagate a Philodendron melanochrysum during growing season.
-Never during the off season.
+You should always propagate a Philodendron melanochrysum during the growing season.
+Never during the off-season.

 Using Stem Cuttings

-2. Before you start your second plant, you need to cure your stem cutting.
+2. Before starting your second plant, you must cure your stem cutting.
 Curing is when one end of the cutting callouses over.
 Lay your stem cutting out for five to seven days.
 The cutting needs to sit out in a warm area of your home.

-3. While you wait for the cutting to cure, get the pot ready for your new Philodendron melanochrysum.
-Make sure you having well-draining soil, such as sphagnum peat moss.
+3. While waiting for the cutting to cure, prepare the pot for your new Philodendron melanochrysum.
+Make sure you have well-draining soil, such as sphagnum peat moss.

 4. When your stem cutting callouses, it’s ready to plant.
 Make a small hole in the soil that will fit your cutting.
 Place the stem cutting in this hole.